Dr Klejda Mulaj

 PhD in International Relations (London School of Economics and Political Science, 2004)

-I study conflict, security, and peace – with particular reference to causes and effects of war and political violence in general, nationalism, state formation, and postconflict rebuilding.
-My latest work explores how violence of war contributes to the constitution of the political community at the intersection between war and peace and has been published in Review of International Studies (Cambridge University Press).
-In other recently published articles I have analysed challenges of international-led state building, and political functions of genocide in times of peace and war.
-Previously I have done extensive work on the causes and consequences of war/s and ethnic cleansing in the Balkans with particular reference to the dissintegration of the former Yugoslavia in the 1990s, results of which have been published in various peer-reviewed journals and one book entitled Politics of Ethnic Cleansing (Lexington Books / Rowman & Littlefield, 2008, 2010).
+I study conflict, security, and peace – with particular reference to political violence in the context of genocide and crimes against humanity, nationalism, state formation, and postconflict rebuilding.
+My latest work explores effects of genocide in its aftermath and has resulted in a volume published with Oxford University Press (2021) entitled Postgenocide: Interdisciplinary Reflections on the Effects of Genocide.
+In other recent work I have analysed how violence of war contributes to the constitution of the political community, the result of which has been published in Review of International Studies (Cambridge University Press).
+Previously I have done extensive work on the causes and consequences of war/s and ethnic cleansing in the Balkans in the setting of the disintegration of the former Yugoslavia in the 1990s, results of which have been published in various peer-reviewed journals and one book entitled Politics of Ethnic Cleansing (Lexington Books / Rowman & Littlefield, 2008, 2010).
 I am also editor and author of a volume entitled Violent Non-State Actors in World Politics (2010), published jointly with Hurst and Columbia University Press, which investigates conditions that give rise to violent non-state actors (VNSAs) and the correlations between VNSAs and the environment that creates and nurtures them.

 'War and State-Making at the End of Empire: Ottoman Collapse and the Formation of the Balkan States', Peace & Change 41(4) 2016.